Bee the Change: A Guide to Eco-friendly Honey Labels for UK Producers

 Consider using our tool to create your honey label design - focusing on an impactful style will put your product at the forefront of shoppers' minds.
 This is important as almost half of UK consumers in 2022 stated that branded packaging could influence their repeat purchase decisions, something you'll want to achieve.
 Our design application offers free premade designs and image and font libraries, along with easy-to-use text functionality, allowing you to add stunning imagery and relevant product information.
 Once you get started, you will be buzzing with creativity!

 When looking for sustainable packaging, it's essential to consider the manufacturing process.
 For example, all of our labels for honey jars, including raw honey, are produced in-house in the UK, meaning we reduce fuel consumption, and we can manage waste.
-Our paper labels are also sourced from FSC-certified suppliers, instilling confidence in their environmental credentials.

 We have an option to suit all budgets and demands, from small start-up beekeepers to larger corporations.
 With our small minimum order quantity, you're not forced into ordering more than you need, helping us reduce the waste that goes back into the environment.

-Creative and Sustainable Honey Label Design Ideas
+Creative and Sustainable Design Ideas

 Your honey label design is the first interaction customers will have with your brand.
 They can't taste the deliciousness of your honey, and they don't understand how much you prioritise the well-being of your bees.
 All they see is your honey jar on the shelf, so you must impress.